Donations/Naming Opportunities

 What is the CBA® registration fee?

-The registration fees have been designed so that you have the option of taking one or two courses to heighten your knowledge in a topic(s) of special interest or one that needs development or you may take all three (3) courses to become fully certified.
-To see the schedule of registration fees, visit www.kent.edu/cba, then click the Registration Info tab.
+The registration fees have been designed so that you have several options.
+You may take one or two courses to heighten your knowledge in a topic(s) of special interest, one that needs development, or you may take all three (3) courses to become fully certified.
+The fee for the complete (3-course) program is $1,450.
+Individual course registration is $500 per course.

-Those who successfully pass individual courses will receive a Course Certificate of Completion.
-Upon successful completion of all three (3) courses, CBA® graduates will be issued a certificate under the banner of Kent State University Ambassador Crawford College of Business and Entrepreneurship, Graduate Certificate.
-This certificate will be signed by the Dean of the college, authenticating and verifying successful completion of CBA®.
+Those who successfully complete the CBA® program will be issued a certificate of completion under the banner of Kent State University Ambassador Crawford College of Business and Entrepreneurship.
+This certificate will be signed by the Dean of Ambassador Crawford College, authenticating and verifying the successful completion of the CBA® program.

 Does the CBA® certification expire?

-Exception: SBDC Directors will determine the number of annual continuing education hours.
+Exception: Small Business Development Center (SBDC) directors will determine the number of annual continuing education hours.

 Who developed the CBA®?

-CBA® was developed by and for Small Business Development Center (SBDC) advisors.
-For over 20 years, the Certified Business Advisor® program has been used by 20 state SBDCs to improve their networks’ professional knowledge, competence, skill and effectiveness in helping thousands of small businesses start, grow and thrive.
+The CBA® program was developed by and for Small Business Development Center (SBDC) advisors.
+For over 20 years, the Certified Business Advisor® program has been used by SBDC advisors nationwide, as well as employers of for-profit and not-for-profit organizations that support small businesses and entrepreneurs.

 How is the curriculum structured?